 Every cell in your body needs to generate fuel and eliminate waste and how well it does that is managed by your thyroid hormones.
 Your thyroid also affects how you rebuild proteins, those that make up:

 The thyroid controls all of that stuff, which is exactly why it is so important.
-Because of that importance, experts have acknowledged that your thyroid gland could be behind just about any imaginable symptom.
+Experts have acknowledged that your thyroid gland could be behind just about any imaginable symptom.

 Key Insight: The drawback of the importance of your thyroid is that while many symptoms can point to thyroid disease, many of these same symptoms could be in relation to just about anything else going on in your body.
 For this reason, it can be tricky to nail down when something is going on based on symptoms alone.

-What we want to do today is distinguish the “signals” from the “noise,” when they concern your thyroid health.
+What we want to do today is distinguish the “signals” from the “noise.”
 This is important both for those who might think they have something wrong, and for those who know they have something wrong, and want to explore preventative measures.

 Let’s cut through all of the frustration, and bring you a guide which directly ties particular symptoms with the health of your thyroid.

 This is something great that I recently came across.
-This was a study (1) performed in 1995, which looked at roughly 24,000 people.
+A study1 performed in 1995, which looked at roughly 24,000 people.
 They gave these people surveys of symptoms and screened them for symptoms and thyroid levels.

 They categorized people into ranges, including: